DC 5254Musculoskeletal System38 CFR § 4.71a

 The VA rates Hip, flail joint under Diagnostic Code (DC) 5254, governed by 38 CFR 38 CFR § 4.71a.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-What evidence do I need to establish service connection for Hip, flail joint?
+What evidence supports a higher rating for Hip, flail joint?

-What is the C&P exam like for Hip, flail joint?
+What happens at the C&P exam for Hip, flail joint?

 Get a Personalized Rating Analysis